 Introduction

 Pneumonia is a serious lung infection that causes inflammation of air sacs in one or both lungs.
-Pneumonia can be viral, bacterial or fungal.
+Pneumonia can be viral, bacterial, or fungal.
 It can affect anyone.
-It has a greater risk to infants, elders, in chronic illness patients and in those with weakened immune systems.
-Healthy lifestyle, good hygiene and vaccination are effective measures against pneumonia.
+It has a greater risk to infants, elders, chronic illness patients, and those with weakened immune systems.
+A healthy lifestyle, good hygiene, and vaccination are effective measures against this disease.

 Importance of awareness and understanding

 Awareness and understanding are important for several reasons such as early detection and treatment, which is important for quick recovery and prevention of complications.
 Prevention of spread because it can be contagious especially if it is caused by bacteria or virus.
-Vaccination such as pneumococcal and influenza vaccines.
-These vaccines can significantly reduce the risk of Pneumonia.
-Last but very important awareness is risk factor identification.
+Vaccinations such as pneumococcal and influenza vaccines.
+These vaccines can significantly reduce the risk.
+The last but very important awareness is risk factor identification.
 Knowledge about risk factors can lead individuals to take proactive steps.
-Major risk factors are smoking, chronic diseases and weakened immune systems.
+Major risk factors are smoking, chronic diseases, and weakened immune systems.

 What is Pneumonia?

-Pneumonia is a lung infection that affects one or both the lung air sacs, air sacs may be filled with fluid and pus, causing coughing, fever which is high grade, chills and breathing difficulty.
+It is a lung infection that affects one or both the lung air sacs, air sacs may be filled with fluid and pus, causing coughing, fever which is high grade, chills, and breathing difficulty.

 How it affects the lungs

-Pneumonia is an infection that causes inflammation in the alveoli of the lungs.
-This infection can impair the lung functions in several ways such as alveoli inflammation and fluid buildup.
-This fluid buildup interferes with oxygen exchange leading to breathing difficulty and reduces oxygen supply to the bloodstream.
-Reduce lung compliance, this means lungs are less able to expand and contract, making it harder to take deep breath. pneumonia can cause the airways to narrow or become partially blocked due to presence of mucus or pus.
-In severe cases of pneumonia fluid can accumulate in pleural space (space between lungs and chest cavity).
+It is an infection that causes inflammation in the alveoli of the lungs.
+This infection can impair lung functions in several ways such as alveoli inflammation and fluid buildup.
+This fluid buildup interferes with oxygen exchange leading to breathing difficulty and reducing oxygen supply to the bloodstream.
+Reduced lung compliance, means lungs are less able to expand and contract, making it harder to take deep breaths.
+It can cause the airways to narrow or become partially blocked due to the presence of mucus or pus.
+In severe cases, fluid can accumulate in pleural space (space between the lungs and chest cavity).
 This condition is known as pleural effusion.

-This type of pneumonia occurs due to primary or secondary to underlying lung disease.
-Bacteria causing community acquired pneumonia are typical or Atypical.
+This type can occur due to primary or secondary underlying lung disease.
+Bacteria causing community-acquired pneumonia are typical or Atypical.
 Viruses account for up to 15%.

-Hospital acquired pneumonia occurs usually after hospital admission.
+Hospital-acquired pneumonia occurs usually after hospital admission.
 Patients are usually infected after 48 hours of admission.
-Most common causes are bacteria’s.
+The most common causes are bacteria.

 3. Aspiration:

-This type of pneumonia occurs in severely ill patients, most common in patients with stroke, myasthenia, in patients with decreased GCS, or in patients with esophageal disorders.
+This type can occur in severely ill patients, most commonly in patients with stroke, myasthenia, in patients with decreased GCS, or patients with esophageal disorders.

 Common causes and risk factors: